 When I was fresh out of undergraduate school working as an engineer, I made the mistake of succumbing to lifestyle inflation and spending most of my earnings rather than saving them.
 I elected to rent an expensive apartment and spent lots of money on clothes – things that don’t matter as much to me today.
 I had a 401k with corporate matching, but I didn’t even come close to maximizing my pre-tax contributions.
 I wish I had done this and continued to “live like a college student”, because that fund would be worth a lot more today (20 years later)!
 Now I make the maximum contributions to my retirement accounts and never even see the money before it’s allocated.

-While I’ve been fortunate to not suffer a financial catastrophe, I have experienced a (see above).
+While I’ve been fortunate to not suffer a financial catastrophe, I have experienced a significant health crisis (see above).
 It changes your outlook on everything in your life – what’s important to you, how you want to spend your time, your money, etc. Because of my tumor, I no longer qualify for individual disability insurance, but we basically self-insure.
 We’re flexible enough in our spending to be able to deal with such a financial loss.
 We self-funded $50k in IVF fees over a three–year period by being financially flexible and cutting back on some unneeded expenses.

 What’s your FI (financial independence) number?We consider ourselves FI by the 4% rule with a very reasonable yearly living amount, but neither of us are actually retired.
 We both enjoy our respective work in the capacity that we’re currently doing it – very part time and with ample vacation sprinkled in.
 The one thing we’d like to do in the near future is travel more with our daughter.
 My husband’s work is completely location-independent, but mine currently is not.
 So I might be adjusting things soon to accommodate for that.
 This may mean taking a sabbatical from my current position, going seasonal, or doing some locum tenens work.
 Also, I hope to grow my blog and social media presence, and potentially do more writing and speaking gigs.